HicSvntLeones/midigenerator/info.md

 !-->test
 Available Test Commands: -test [number] <description>
     -test [1] <Prints test midi.>
-    -test [2] <Generates test midi 01.
+    -test [2] <Generates test midi 01 to /assets/generated/tests/.
 This should be a short C note.
 (May be cut short by some software.)>
     -test [3] <Analyzes test midi.>
     -test [4] <Tests the slice_match function.>